gabriele-mastrapasqua/chcrypto/README.md

 If all is working correctly, you can try to access clickhouse web interface: http://localhost:8123/play

+This will spin up also a ch migration docker and a nodejs process that will start to stream live AVAX transaction data to kafka.

 ### Step 2a: ingest manually the sample file to test ch
 To start ingesting data from the sample file in the folder `./data` run: